ScalabilityIssues/documentation/README.md

 - It manages ticket creation, update and delete.
 The ticket deletion is implemented as a soft delete, in which the ticket is moved to a collection of deleted tickets
-- Before a ticket creation it checks that a seat is available for that flight by making a request to the [Flight management service](#flight-management-service) to check how many seats the airplane has and compare that with the number of seats already booked
+- Before a ticket creation it checks that a seat is available for that flight by making a request to the [Flight management service](#flight-management-service) to check how many seats the aeroplane has and compare that with the number of seats already booked
 - After a ticket creation or update, it is published on the broker to notify the client.
   The notification process is handled by the [Update service](#update-service)
 - It uses a MongoDB database to store the tickets.